Wangyiquan95/Biological_Programming_from_scratch/README.md

-# Framework of programming for biology
+# Framework of Programming for Biology

 ## Contents
 * [Local igblast setup](#local-igblast-setup)

 # 1 Programming language requirements (learn the basic usage of each language)
-##----main goal----##
+## ----main goal----
+Learn the basic usage of each language
 - understand datatype,variable
 - understand loop
 - understand condition
 - learn to use terminal

-## program languages
+## Programming languages

 -python
 -R
 -shell

-## recommendation books and websites
+## Recommendation books and websites
 -[Computing Skills for Biologists_ A Toolbox.pdf](./text_book/Computing\ Skills\ for\ Biologists\_\ A\ Toolbox\.pdf)

 # 2 Important envirnment management Software
-##----main goal----##
+## ----main goal----
 - learn to use programming supportive platform
 - learn to manage environments and packages

 ## 2-1 Integrated development environment(IDE) Software

 -pycharm (https://www.jetbrains.com/pycharm/)

-#comments: pycharm is a powerful IDE for different programming languages (support Python, R, etc.).
+comments: pycharm is a powerful IDE for different programming languages (support Python, R, etc.).
 It is used for code writing, testing and debugging.

 ##2-2 programming packages management Software

 -Anaconda(https://www.anaconda.com/products/individual)

-#comments: anaconda is used to manage python package and manage enviroments
+comments: anaconda is used to manage python package and manage enviroments

-#3 some important packages(understand the main functions of each package)
+# 3 Important packages(understand the main functions of each package)

-##3-1 python packages
-##----main goal----##
+## ----main goal----
+'''
-## understand main function of different packages
+understand the main functions of each package
+'''
+## 3-1 python packages

 -Biopython
 -Pandas
 -prody